Open-Source-Patent-Litigation-Software/monorepo/README.md

 ### 7. Review and Merge

-Have your team review the pull request.
-Once approved, merge the pull request into the `development` branch.
+Review the pull request and merge into development.

 ### 8. Update Your Local Development Branch